foolin/golem-lang/tools/docs/md/tour.md

 in a sub-directory called `build`.

-Then, fire up your [IDE](https://github.com/mjarmy/golem-lang/wiki/IDE-Support) of choice, and type the Golem code of your choice into a file named "tour.glm", and run it like so: `./build/golem tour.glm`.
+Then, fire up your [IDE](https://github.com/mjarmy/golem-lang/wiki/IDE-Support) of choice, type some Golem code into a file named "tour.glm", and run it like so: `./build/golem tour.glm`.

 ### Modules